rollbar/docs/guides/ip-history.md

 ![](../images/guides/ip-history/ip-history2.png)

-There's also a handy link to the WHOIS record for the IP.
+There's also geolocation information (when available) and a handy link to the WHOIS record for the IP.